Behind the scenes of scandiweb’s Team Stories

 People

-Scandiweb has over 170 employees, which means that getting every story is a mammoth task.
-Not only does every person have a story to tell, but they also each have their own personalities and quirks, which greatly affects the process.
+scandiweb has over 450 employees, which means that getting every story for team introduction is a mammoth task.
+Not only does every person have a story to tell, but they also each have their own personalities and quirks, which greatly affect the process.

-Some people are shy or busy and submit one-word answers to important questions, others like to talk about themselves at length and end up answering the same question with multiple paragraphs.
-It is possible to work with both kinds of information, however, in the latter case, it is often heartbreaking having to pick and choose from a wealth of interesting information, because of the word count limit, which we’ll get to momentarily.
+Some people are shy or busy and submit one-word answers to important questions, while others like to talk about themselves at length and end up answering the same question with multiple paragraphs.
+It is possible to work with both kinds of information; however, in the latter case, it is often heartbreaking having to pick and choose from a wealth of interesting information because of the word count limit, which we’ll get to momentarily.

-Offering the two options of either filling out the form or do an interview is also crucial, as some people’s preferences differ — some like to chat, others to write.
-Generally, it is more time consuming for the person to write, since, without time constraints, people tend to craft their words more carefully, which, in a work environment as busy as Scandiweb’s, was a reason for many people opting to do the interview!
+Offering the two options of either filling out the form or doing an interview is also crucial, as some people’s preferences differ—some like to chat, others to write.
+Generally, it is more time-consuming for the person to write since, without time constraints, people tend to craft their words more carefully, which, in a work environment as busy as scandiweb’s, was a reason for many people opting to do the interview!

 Standardized Story Structure